chuck-alt-delete/dbtmz/README.md

 ### Reference via `sources` in schema.yml file

-If you manage sources outside of dbt, you can still reference them in yoir dbt project.
+If you manage sources outside of `dbt`, you can still reference them in your dbt project.
 See `models/schema.yml` and how the source is referenced in `models/views/even_count.sql`.
 Now the source will be available in the lineage view of your generated `dbt docs` and referable in the rest of your project.

 ### Avoid rebuilding sources